Four elements that should be included in every inventory software workflow setup.

 This step addresses the goods that are moved between locations and don't require

 “official” shipping and receiving actions.
-For example, you can use transfer orders
+For example, you can use

 to manage product movements within your warehouse to track the movement of assets